Marpissa pikei

-Marpissa pikei is a species of jumping spider that is found in the eastern United States, Texas, New Mexico, Arizona and Cuba.
+Marpissa pikei is a species of jumping spider that is found in the eastern United States (Texas, Oklahoma, New Mexico, Arizona), Mexico, and Cuba.

 Description

 Marpissa pikei has a very elongated form, which enables it to hide while stretching along twigs or blades of grass.
 It rests by extending its first two pairs of legs in front of its body and the remaining two pairs posteriorly.

 Both sexes are about 8 mm long, excluding the legs.
 While the male has a broad black median stripe spanning the whole body and orange first legs and carapace orange, the female has a duller coloration, with the abdomen pale cream-colored, speckled with black.

 Habits

 These spiders are very hard to find when not moving.
 Once they do move, they do so exceedingly quick and jerky.
 The enlarged first pair of legs is not used in walking, but are extended in front.
 When males spot a female, they approach it with their front legs extended and waving, prior to mating.